 - For Windows 7: Start the Communications Utility program and configure the camera settings as desired. - For Windows 10: Do one of the following: - Open the Camera app, click the settings icon in the upper-right corner.
-Follow the instructions on the screen to configure the camera settings as desired. - Click Lenovo Settings from the Start menu.
-Then click Camera.
-Follow the instructions on the screen to configure the camera settings as desired.
+Follow the instructions on the screen to configure the camera settings as desired. - Open the Start menu and then click Lenovo Companion → Hardware Settings → Display, Camera & Audio/Media.
+Locate the Camera section and then follow the instructions on the screen to configure the camera settings.

-Using a smart card
+Using a flash media card